openshift/trustee-fbc/README.md

 In examples that follow, the latest release is `v4.16` and you want to release for `v4.17` too.

-### New Konflux component
+### New Konflux application

-You can add a new component from the web UI.
+Add a new application and a new component from the web UI.

 ### New PipelineRuns